omunroe-com/navewiki/[extensibility]-writing-DSL's.md

 extend(bar, using(foo));
 ```

-To implement this we only need a few lines of CoffeeScript:
+To implement this, we only need a few lines of CoffeeScript:

 ```coffeescript
 # Implementation